How to Cache Network Images in Flutter for Faster App Performance

-Ensuring the efficient performance of any app is paramount, particularly when it comes to handling images.
+Ensuring efficient performance in Flutter app development services, particularly regarding handling images.
 At times, it's more efficient to display data from a previous network request instead of making the user wait for a new request to complete.
 We reduce the number of requests (cost reduction) and make the user see the data faster.
 Users are often impatient, and long waits for data may irritate them or falsely conclude that our application is simply broken/jammed or is performing mysterious operations to obtain sensitive user data.
 This method of storing locally and reusing application data for future use is called caching.

 Caching terminology

 One of the critical aspects of optimizing Flutter apps is effectively managing the caching of network images.
-Let’s start with the caching definition provided by the AWS:
+Let’s start with the definition of caching, a term critical for Flutter development services.
+The term was aptly described by the AWS:

 In computing, a cache is a high-speed data storage layer which stores a subset of data, typically transient in nature, so that future requests for that data are served up faster than is possible by accessing the data’s primary storage location.
-Caching allows you to efficiently reuse previously retrieved or computed data. (source: https://aws.amazon.com/caching/ )
+In Flutter app development, caching allows you to efficiently reuse previously retrieved or computed data.

 Caching comes with terminology and concepts essential to understanding Flutter’s capabilities.
 For example, a cache hit: “An app is said to have had a cache hit when the cache already contained their desired information, and loading it from the real source of truth was unnecessary.”
 Cache miss, on the other hand, happens whenan app is said to have had a cache miss when the cache was empty, and the desired data is loaded from the real source of truth, and then saved to the cache for future reads.” (source: https://docs.flutter.dev/get-started/fwe/local-caching#common-caching-terminology)